OpenKG-ORG/EasyDetect/README.md

 - <a href="#installation">🔧Installation</a>
 - <a href="#quickstart">⏩Quickstart</a>
 - <a href="#citation">🚩Citation</a>
-- <a href="#acknowledgement">🚩Acknowledgement</a>
 - <a href="#contributors">🎉Contributors</a>
 ---

-## 🌟Overview

-EasyDetect is a systematic package which is proposed as an easy-to-use hallucination detection framework for Multimodal Large Language Models(MLLMs) like GPT-4V, Gemini, LlaVA in your research experiments.

 ## Acknowledgement

 Part implementation of this project were assisted and inspired by the related hallucination toolkits including [FactTool](https://github.com/GAIR-NLP/factool), [Woodpecker](https://github.com/BradyFU/Woodpecker), and others.
 We follow the same license for open-sourcing and thank them for their contributions to the community.

+## 🌟Overview

+EasyDetect is a systematic package which is proposed as an easy-to-use hallucination detection framework for Multimodal Large Language Models(MLLMs) like GPT-4V, Gemini, LlaVA in your research experiments.

 ### Unified Multimodal Hallucination